 Step (also known as Step Dance) draws from elements of African dance, tap, hip-hop, break dance and marching.
 Beats are made with hands, feet, voice and any other objects blending together to form one cohesive unit of rhythm.

-All students must pre-register for this class.
-Violin will be available to returning students and grades 2 & 3.
-This will be a very disciplined class with high behavioral expectations.
+Youth Orchestra of St. Luke's at Midtown West Violin and Cello will be available to returning students and new students in grades 2 - 5.
+These will be very disciplined classes with high behavioral expectations.
 Parents and students will be required to sign a behavioral contract specifying expectations and consequences for inappropriate, disrespectful or disruptive behavior.

-- Play the violin in a small group with top music teachers
+o Play the violin or cello in a small group with top music teachers

-- Perform at The DiMenna Center and with students in similar programs across NYC
+o Perform and rehearse at The DiMenna Center with YOSL students from other sites in Hell's Kitchen

 Children will have unstructured playtime on the playground while strengthening their social and gross motor skills.